kubermatic/docs/content/kubermatic/main/cheat-sheets/etcd/backup-and-restore/_index.en.md

 ### Backup and Delete Containers

 The new backup controller uses 2 default jobs to for storing backups and deleting them.
-If needed, it is possible to configure custom jobs in the [KubermaticConfiguration](https://docs.kubermatic.com/kubermatic/main/references/crds/#kubermaticseedcontrollerconfiguration).
+If needed, it is possible to configure custom jobs in the [KubermaticConfiguration](({{ ref "../../../references/crds#kubermaticseedcontrollerconfiguration" }})).

 #### Store Job Container (backupStoreContainer)